 Jill Kline '05 was accepted into graduate school —well, actually three of them!
 Jill chose to attend the Master of Arts in Public Service at Marquette University in Milwaukee, where she received a full fellowship.
-She will specialize in non-profit management.
+She specialized in non-profit management.

 Amanda Smith '05 earned the highest overall GPA of all 2005 Manchester University graduates.
-She now works as an organizer with the Service Employees' International Union (SEIU) in Pittsburgh.
+She worked as an organizer with the Service Employees' International Union (SEIU) in Pittsburgh after graduation.

 Rosetta Burkholder '04 continued her studies in Mannheim, Germany under a Fulbright grant.